informalsystems/sovereign-ibc/docs/architecture/adr-002-light-client-implementation.md

   Updates the client state on misbehavior, which has the same logic as ICS-07.
 - [`update_state_on_upgrade()`](https://github.com/informalsystems/sovereign-ibc/blob/09a818d57fed253a500f731eec93c4945df243ad/clients/sov-celestia/src/client_state/execution.rs#L210):
   The logic for the Tendermint-specific parameters remains the same as ICS-07.
-  All chain-chosen parameters come from committed (upgraded) client, all relayer-chosen parameters come from current client.
+  All chain-chosen parameters come from the committed (upgraded) client, all relayer-chosen parameters come from the current client.
 For the rollup-wide fields, the `genesis_state_root` are considered immutable properties of the client.
 Changing them implies creating a client that could potentially be compatible with other rollups.
-Though the `code_commitment` can be updated which implies that the rollup software has been updated.
+However, the `code_commitment` can be updated which implies that the rollup software has been updated.
 - [`update_on_recovery()`](https://github.com/informalsystems/sovereign-ibc/blob/09a818d57fed253a500f731eec93c4945df243ad/clients/sov-celestia/src/client_state/execution.rs#L297):
   Permitted parameters as specified in the `check_substitute()`, comes from the